 - Ensure a pathway to industry leadership in diversity and inclusion by developing and implementing a global roadmap.

 - Electrolux will be the leader on health and safety in the appliance industry, wherever we operate in the world.

 - Continue to invest in the communities in which we operate in around the world.

 A strong culture of ethics is vital for stakeholder trust and long-term business success.
 Consumers are increasingly making purchasing choices based on whether a company is perceived as being trustworthy and how it contributes to society.

 Additionally, employees prefer to work for a company with values that match their own.
 Corruption also increases the cost of doing business globally by up to 10% on average, according to the World Economic Forum.

-It is well known that diversity and inclusion (D&I) can support profitability and innovation, and that more diverse companies outperform organizations that do not invest in this area.
+It is well known that diversity and inclusion (D&I) can promote innovation and attract new talent and that more diverse companies outperform organizations that do not invest in this area.